 Doctor of Philosophy in Biomedical Engineering

-Students pursuing a doctoral degree in biomedical engineering research various medical conditions.
-Students generally must have completed a master's degree beforehand in order to enroll in this program, as well as possess satisfactory GRE scores.
+Students pursuing a doctoral degree in biomedical engineering research a variety of medical conditions.
+Students generally must have completed a master's degree (although some programs only require a bachelor's degree) in order to enroll, as well as possess satisfactory GRE scores.
 One focus of a biomedical engineering Ph.D. program is to improve health through cross-disciplinary courses that incorporate engineering sciences with clinical practice and biomedical sciences.
 This type of doctoral degree includes some of the following courses:

 - Organ systems